nokotamustang/PersonalPortfolio/README.md

 ![Altered morphing](./img/al_morph.gif)

 The morphing tool in action, which is the main feature of the Altered AI Studio application.
 Although there are many other features, this is the most popular and widely used tool in the application.
-I helper to build, for example, the audio tools that modify the mixer and effects.

 ![Altered billing 1](./img/al_1.PNG)